sagemath/trac_to_gh/Issue 5730.md

 # Issue 5730: Add a line to the output of "sage -coverage ." which lists how many more tests are needed to get to 75% coverage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5730

 Original creator: was